 With regular documentation and just a half-hour review of these diagnostics might save you from four hours of downtime during peak season.

-Stress testing equipment is an effective way to simulate high-demand conditions.
+Stress-testing equipment is an effective way to simulate high-demand conditions.
 A best practice is to conduct the test four to six weeks prior to the season's start.
-One way to test includes holding back up to half of a normal day's throughput, then sending it all during a compressed three- to four-hour period to replicate peak volume and operating conditions.
+One way to test includes holding back up to half a normal day's throughput, then sending it all during a compressed three- to four-hour period to replicate peak volume and operating conditions.

 Any kind of system testing requires observing and documenting results in preparation for process improvement and training.
 As such, observers should be instructed in what to observe and how to capture information.
 For example, if you experience an increased rate of “no reads” at sortation induction, you can assess if operators are positioning the product improperly, or if the quality of labels has been compromised.